rguske/rguske.github.io/post/database-resurrection-reviviing-postgres-on-vmware-vcenter/index.md

 ^C
 ```

-It don't need a PHD to get a clue that the following error: `Failed to connect to database: ODBC error: (08001) - [unixODBC]connection to server on socket "/var/run/vpostgres/.s.PGSQL.5432" failed: No such file or directory` isn't good at all.
+It don't need a PHD to get a clue that the error `Failed to connect to database: ODBC error: (08001) - [unixODBC]connection to server on socket "/var/run/vpostgres/.s.PGSQL.5432" failed: No such file or directory` isn't good at all.

 Okay, my vPostgres instance got affected badly by the "unplanned shutdown".